Center for Diabetes Translation Research

 How to become an affiliated member of the WU-CDTR:

+Members can access resources of the WU-CDTR such as trainings, workshops, and other resources to help build skills to conduct diabetes translation research and to write publications and grants.
 Members come from a variety of disciplines, but they have diabetes related research interests that are pivotal to the mission of our Center.
 Common co-occurring conditions include but are not limited to obesity prevention, nutrition, health communication, cancer, cardiovascular disease, depression, and health policy.

 - Dr. Yvette Roubideaux (Core Director), NCAI Policy Research Center